tznind/uw/ADDING_CAREERS_AND_ORIGINS.md

 - **Origins**: Provide all cards (health, workspace, advancement) and moves/skills.
 Origins do NOT get workspace options or advancement goals - these are provided by the cards themselves.
 - **Careers**: Provide only moves/skills.
 They have NO cards property.
 Workspace options and advancement goals are provided by the origin's cards.
 - **Only origins provide cards.
 Careers provide only additional skills/moves.**
+- **Origin Skills vs Skills**: Some skills are only available through origins (categorized as "Origin Skills"), while others can be accessed through either origins or careers (categorized as "Skills").

 ## Required Files to Update